Project-MONAI/VISTA/vista3d/cvpr_workshop/README.md

 This repository is written for the "CVPR 2025: Foundation Models for Interactive 3D Biomedical Image Segmentation"([link](https://www.codabench.org/competitions/5263/)) challenge.
 It is based on MONAI 1.4.
 Many of the functions in the main VISTA3D repository are moved to MONAI 1.4 and this simplified folder will directly use components from MONAI.

-It is overly simplied to train interactive segmentation models across different modalities.
+It is simplified to train interactive segmentation models across different modalities.
 The sophisticated transforms and recipes used for VISTA3D are removed.
+The finetuned VISTA3D checkpoint on the challenge subsets is available [here](https://drive.google.com/file/d/1r2KvHP_30nHR3LU7NJEdscVnlZ2hTtcd/view?usp=sharing)

 # Setup
 ```